gschmutz/integration-architecture-workshop/08-camel-service/README.md

 ![Alt Image Text](./images/activemq-console-browse-message.png "Edit Pom.xml")

-You can see that the order in XML format can be found in the queue.
+You can find our order in the XML format, waiting to get consumed.
 It works as expected!

-Stop the application.
+Stop the application, so that we can continue with the rest of the message flow.

 ### Add the Order Processing Backend

-Now let's finish the Camel route by consuming from the `orders-xml` queue and storing it in a local file in the XML format.
+Now let's finish the Camel route by consuming from the `orders-xml` queue and storing it in a local file in XML format.

-Add the follwing two route definitions to the `OrderManagementRoute` Java class.
+Add the following two route definitions to the `OrderManagementRoute` Java class.

 ```
 		/*